Origin: United States, Connecticut, Southington

 Label:At the beginning of the nineteenth century, Eli Parsons and Calvin Whiting received the first American patents for their machines invented to perform some of the functions of the tinsmith.
 By 1810, the duo had contracted with Seth Peck of Stonington, CT, who manufactured and continually improved the machines, and ultimately purchased Parsons and Whiting's patents.

 Peck became very successful, and his machines were sold all over the United States.
-It is believed that by the mid-1830s, most American tinsmiths were using Peck's products, but this machine was made by Stow, a competing firm.
-After the Civil War, Peck and Stow formed a highly successful partnership, which is still in business today.
+It is believed that by the mid-1830s, most American tinsmiths were using Peck's products.
+This machine bears the earliest of Peck's marks, which first appeared around 1830, and was used until 1843 when the firm began operating under the name PECK, SMITH & COMPANY.

-Called a "turning machine," this handy device was most often used to turn the edge of a piece of tin beginning the process of setting a wire within it, as on the top of a cup or coffeepot.
+Called a "setting-down machine," this handy device was used to firmly set down the folded edge of a piece of tin.

 Provenance:From the Eisenhart collection of tinsmithing tools.

-Mark(s):S. STOW SOUTHINGTON CT WARRANTED stamped into the brass top of the frame.
+Mark(s):SETH PECK & CO.
+PATENT stamped into he brass top of the frame.